yahya-kq/Advance-Analytics/Bike Retail Business Analytics/README.md

 # Bike Retail Business Analytics

 **Project Overview**
 This project applies analytics to a bicycle retail business to extract meaningful insights from transaction data.
-We performed analyses including change-over-time trends, cumulative and performance evaluation, segmentation of customers and products, and part-to-whole contributions.
+We performed analyses including change-over-time trends, cumulative and performance evaluation, segmentation of customers and products.

 We created **Customer Reports** and **Product Reports** to help the company identify high-value customers, track sales trends, monitor product performance, and make data-driven business decisions.
 The project demonstrates practical solutions for revenue growth, improved marketing targeting, and inventory optimization.
 Key SQL functions were used to implement these analyses efficiently.